-In contrast to Throwback Thursdays, I like to use Fridays to look forward to an upcoming release I’m excited about!
-Today’s is a familiar story for many, I’m sure, but told in a new way: The Phantom of the Opera by Varga Tomi!
-Expected Release: October 20, 2020
+Hey y’all!
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
+Today’s is Vera Wong’s Unsolicited Advice for Murderers by Jesse Q Sutanto!
+Expected Release: March 14, 2023

 Why wait on this one?

-In contrast to Throwback Thursdays, I like to use Fridays to look forward to an upcoming release I’m excited about!
-Today’s is one I stumbled upon quite randomly and feels very mysterious to me: Hush by Dylan Farrow.
+Hey y’all!
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
+Today’s is Chloe and the Kaishao Boys by Mae Coyiuto!
+Expected Release: March 7, 2023

 Why wait on this one?

-Hey y’all!
-In contrast to Throwback Thursday, I use Fridays to look ahead to an upcoming release that I’m excited about!
-Today’s is A Thousand Questions by Saadia Faruqi, and if you want something light and wholesome, here it is!!
-Expected Release: October 6, 2020
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
+Today’s is Really Good, Actually by Monica Heisey!
+Expected Release: January 17, 2023

 Why wait on this one?